CP11B/project_devops/README.md

 6. Clone the repository down onto your Ansible-Controller using `git clone https://github.com/CP11B/project_devops`

-7. Change lines 5, 8 and 11 to the private IPs of the newly created machines. *These can be found on the AWS console, or by running the AWS-CLI command `aws ec2 describe-instances --filters "Name=instance-state-name,Values=running" --query 'Reservations[*].Instances[*].[PrivateIpAddress, PublicIpAddress]'`*
+7. Change lines 5, 8 and 11 to the public IPs of the newly created machines.

-8. Run the Ansible playbook with the command `ansible-playbook -i inventory.yaml playbook.yaml`
+8. Run the Ansible playbook with the command `ansible-playbook -i inventory.yaml playbook.yaml` *Make note of the **Init Password Jenkins** that will appear, you will need this later*

 ## Setting up the Database

 We also need to make sure the database instance has initialised properly, as we were having issues with our create.sql file not working.
-To do this we SSH onto a VM thats in the VPC, I did this on the Jenkins VM.
-Then, we have to make sure SQL is installed on the VM, we can install it with "sudo apt install mysql-client-core-8.0"
-From here we have to connect to the mysql database by running "mysql -h <ENTER YOUR DB END POINT HERE> -u admin -p <ENTER DB PASSWORD HERE>"

-The DB ENDPOINT can be found on your AWS account, under the RDS, in the Connectivity & Security tab.
+1. Go to your AWS console, and look under RDS in the Connectivity & Security tab.
+Make a note of the endpoint.

+2. Using one of the machines in the VPC (jenkins, prod or test), install SQL with `sudo apt install mysql-client-core-8.0`

+3. Connect to the mysql database by with `mysql -h <DB END POINT> -u admin -p` and enter your password when prompted (this is the password you set earlier on in the Terraform- it will be in your Windows Env Variables if you can't remember it.)

-After this, you want to run the following commands (these are all found in the create.sql) -
+4. Run the following commands (these are all found in the create.sql)

-CREATE DATABASE testdb;
+`CREATE DATABASE testdb;
 CREATE DATABASE users;
 USE users;
 DROP TABLE IF EXISTS `users`;
 CREATE TABLE `users` (
   `userName` varchar(30) NOT NULL
 );
 INSERT INTO `users` VALUES ('Bob'),('Jay'),('Matt'),('Ferg'),('Mo');
+`

-after this, your DB should be set up and ready to go!
+After this, your DB should be set up and ready to go! `Ctrl + D to get out of mysql` if you want to.

 ## Setting up Jenkins

-When we ran the ansible playbook earlier, it should spit out the initial admin password for Jenkins.
-Make a note of this, and then navigate to port 80 of the IP of your
-Jenkins VM.
-Then, add in the initial admin password when prompted, create an admin user, and select suggested plugins.
-Once they've all installed and good to go, you're ready to add in credentials.
-Go to Manage Jenkins, then Manage Credentials.
-When you hover over "Global" under "domains", there should be a little arrow you can press, and then click add credentials.
+1. Navigate to port 8080 of the IP of your Jenkins VM IP in your browser.
+Then, add in the **initial admin password** when prompted (which we were given earlier from Ansible), create an admin user, and select suggested plugins.

+2. Go to *Manage Jenkins*, then *Manage Credentials*.
+When you hover over *(global)* under *Domains*, click on the little arrow, and then click *add credentials*.

-Under kind, select secret text, keep the scope as it is, and then enter the following.
+3. Select *Secret text* from the top dropdown menu, keeping the scope as it is, and then enter the following.

-First - in secret enter your dockerhub username, then in ID label it as DOCKER_USERNAME, you can keep this same description for description.
-Then click ok.
-You'll need to do this for DOCKER_PASSWORD (using the password for your dockerhub), and MYSQL_ROOT_PASSWORD (using the password we set for SQL in our environment variables, your DB password).
+- In *secret* enter your own *dockerhub username*, then under *ID* write `DOCKER_USERNAME`, you can keep this same description for description.
+Click ok.

+4. Repeat this for `DOCKER_PASSWORD` (using the password for your dockerhub), and `MYSQL_ROOT_PASSWORD` (using the password we set for SQL in our environment variables, your DB password).

 Once you've done this, we can create the Pipeline project!

-Navigate back to your dashboard, and click "new item", enter a name for your pipeline, and select "Pipeline" from the types of project on the page, then click ok.
+5. Navigate back to your dashboard, and click *"New Item"*, name your pipeline, and select *"Pipeline"* from the types of project on the page, then click OK.

+6. On the configuration page:
-Now, on the configuration page, you can select "github project" from the first set of tick boxes, and enter your project url.
+- Select *"Github project"* from the first set of tick boxes, and enter your project url underneath.

-Under build triggers, we want to select "GitHub hook trigger for GIRScm polling"
+- Under the *Build Triggers* section, select *"GitHub hook trigger for GITScm polling"*

-Under pipeline, select "Pipeline script from SCM" from the dropdown menu, then git under "SCM", and then enter your Repo URL.
-We also want to specify the branch here, we've got 2 pipeline projects, one for listening to changes on "Main" and one for listening to changes on "Dev".
-Otherwise, we want to make sure that Jenkinsfile is selected as the script path, but then we can click "Save" and out project is nearly ready to go!
+- Under the *Pipeline* section, select *"Pipeline script from SCM"* from the dropdown menu, from the "SCM" dropdown select *Git*, and then enter your Repo URL.
+We also want to specify the branch here, we've got 2 pipeline projects, one for listening to changes on *"Main"* and one for listening to changes on *"Dev"*.
+Make sure that Jenkinsfile is selected as the script path, then click "Save".

-Lastly, navigate to your git repo, and under settings select "Webhooks" and then "add webhook".
-In payload url, enter "http://<YOUR-JENKINS_IP>:8080/github-webhook/", then select application/json as content type, and "Just the push event" under "Which events would you like to trigger this webhook?"
+7. Navigate to your Github repository, and under settings select *"Webhooks"* and then *"Add webhook"*.
+In payload url, enter `http://<YOUR-JENKINS_IP>:8080/github-webhook/`.
+Select *application/json* under the *Content type* dropdown and leave the rest as default.
+Add the webook.

 After this, we are all set to go!